nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/discover-nuxeo-platform-apis/manipulating-documents.md

 ## Fetching a Document

-Documents can be fetched using their id or path.
+Documents can be fetched using their ID or path.

 1. Create a file called `fetchContract.js` with the following content.